rklymentiev/py-for-neuro/chapters/chapter1.md

 <exercise id="6" title="Filtering out the participants">

 **Exercise 1**.
 You run an experiment with two groups: control (`"control"`) and treatment (`"treatment"`).
-You want to filter out some participants **from the treatment**  group who don't meet the minimum BMI criteria (BMI should be equal or greater than 15).
-Does this participant meet this criteria?
+You want to filter out some participants **from the treatment**  group who don't meet the minimum BMI criteria (BMI should be equal to or greater than 15).
+Does this participant meet this criterion?

 <codeblock id="01_04">